-For those that aren’t familiar with the Bimodal Salary Distribution Curve, above is the latest chart from National Association for Law Placement, showing the starting salaries from the Class of 2014.
+For those that aren’t familiar with the Bimodal Salary Distribution Curve, below is the latest chart from National Association for Law Placement, showing the starting salaries from the Class of 2018.

-The chart is probably the single most important marker when discussing lawyers and personal finance since lawyers start at such dramatically different points of income.
+The chart is probably the single most important organization of data to consider when discussing lawyers and personal finance since lawyers start at such dramatically different points of income.

 But before we talk too much about what you can do with the income you have, I did some digging and thought it would be interesting to write a little about the history of that curve.

 Looking Back: Has It Always Been This Way?

 Twenty-five years ago the legal industry had a much different distribution of starting salaries.
 Those salaries followed a typical mountain peak followed by a sloping curve, which is generally what you’d expect to see for starting salaries (i.e. almost everyone is clustered at the lower end of the range with a few all-stars finding a higher salary).

 The 1991 chart looks like a normal salary distribution with the median slightly ahead of the largest peak thanks to some lawyers that managed to command salaries in the $70-$90K range upon graduation.